kayjan/bigtree/docs/bigtree/tree/modify.md

 ## Tree Modification Permutations

 There are several ways you can mix and match the tree modification methods.
 If you know all the parameters to choose, feel free to use ``copy_or_shift_logic`` or ``replace_logic`` methods as they are the most customizable.
-All other methods calls these 2 methods directly.
+All other methods call these 2 methods directly.

 | Shift / Copy? | Same tree / Between two trees? | Replace destination node? | Method to use                                |
 |---------------|--------------------------------|---------------------------|----------------------------------------------|